Introduction to interactions

 The two main use cases for interactions are in:

-- Prototyping, where interactions are used, during the design and testing phase, to mimic the eventual user experience of the developed product – either an app or a website.
+- Prototypes, where interactions are used, during the design and testing phase, to mimic the eventual user experience of the developed product – either an app or a website.

 - Project Management, where interactions are used to organize information by linking any individual element of a design, diagram, storyboard, sitemap – or the whole page itself – to subsequent pages.
 This helps team members jump between specific sections of a complex project to view relevant specifications, notes, requirements, or details.